Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Introduction

 These thermal bumps are explicitly seen in the X-ray spectra of accreting neutron star X-ray binaries, there associated with emission from the boundary flow onto the stellar surface, and conspicuously absent in black hole X-ray binaries \citep{NarayanGarciaMcClintock:1997,NarayanHeyl:2002,McClintockNarayanRybicki:2004,NarayanMcClintock:2008}.
-Supplemented with a long history of panchromatic observations, a detailed effort to understand and model accretion and jet launching in active galactic nuclei (AGN), the strongest constraints on visible surface/photosphere emission have been produced using the low-luminosity AGN Sagittarius A* (\SgrA) and Messier 87* (\VirA) \citep{BLN09_sgra,BNK15_m87}.
-Within these, the dominant systematic uncertainty was the size of the emitting surface; a large surface can be cooler and therefore escape detection by hiding underneath the bright emission at mm wavelengths from the much hotter accretion flow.
+Supplemented with a long history of panchromatic observations, a detailed effort to understand and model accretion and jet launching in active galactic nuclei (AGN), the strongest constraints on visible surface/photosphere emission have been produced using the low-luminosity AGNs Sagittarius A* \citep[\SgrA;][]{BLN09_sgra} and Messier 87* \citep[\VirA;][]{BNK15_m87}.
+Within these, the dominant systematic uncertainty was the size of the emitting surface; a large surface can be cooler and therefore escape detection by hiding underneath the bright emission at millimeter wavelengths from the much hotter accretion flow.

 The Event Horizon Telescope (EHT) has effectively retired this uncertainty for \SgrA \citep[hereafter \citetalias{SgrAPaperI}-\citetalias{SgrAPaperVIII}]{SgrAPaperI,SgrAPaperII,SgrAPaperIII,SgrAPaperIV,SgrAPaperV,SgrAPaperVI,SgrAPaperVII,SgrAPaperVIII} and \VirA \citep[hereafter \citetalias{M87PaperI}-\citetalias{M87PaperIX}]{M87PaperI,M87PaperII,M87PaperIII,M87PaperIV,M87PaperV,M87PaperVI,M87PaperVII,M87PaperVIII,M87PaperIX} by directly imaging those sources on angular scales that resolve the putative event horizons.
-These images confirm (1) that unstable circular photon orbits exist through the existence of the central brightness depression, and (2) that the emission region on the scale of the circular photon orbit is fully consistent with that anticipated by accretion onto general relativistic black holes (for implications for black hole spacetimes beyond general relativity see \citealt{Kocherlakota:2021}; \citetalias{SgrAPaperVI}; \citealt{Broderick2023,Salehi2024}).
-Thus it is, EHT observations combined with contemporaneous near-infrared (NIR), optical and ultraviolet (UV) flux limits that provide the strongest empirical evidence currently for the existence of astrophysical event horizons.
+These images confirm (1) that unstable circular photon orbits exist through the existence of the central brightness depression (see, e.g., \citealt{Broderick2023,Salehi2024}; \citealt{Kocherlakota:2021}; \citetalias{SgrAPaperVI} for implications beyond general relativistic black holes), and (2) that the emission region on the scale of the circular photon orbit is fully consistent with that anticipated by accretion onto general relativistic black holes \citepalias{M87PaperV,SgrAPaperV}.
+Most importantly, the apparent size of any putative compact photosphere, in lieu of a horizon, is restricted to be smaller than the size of the observed shadow.
+Thus it is EHT observations combined with contemporaneous near-infrared (NIR), optical and ultraviolet (UV) flux limits that provide the strongest empirical evidence currently for the existence of astrophysical event horizons.

 The above empirical case in favor of event horizons is predicated on some degree of regularity near where the horizon would be, and may fail in the presence of a naked singularity.
 For example, the unknown physical impact of the singularity itself on the accreting material may prevent the creation of a thermal photosphere, or accreting baryonic matter may simply disappear upon impacting the singularity.
 Even should the accreted material remain for some time, the gravitational redshift may never be sufficiently high to support the argument that the emitting surface must approximately be in thermal equilibrium due to strong lensing.